 Our modern slavery statement: Working ethically for everyone.

+E.ON is an international energy company which is focused on Energy Networks, Energy Infrastructure Solutions and Energy Retail.
+Global trends like sustainability and climate protection, digitalisation and technological innovation are altering the energy landscape.
+E.ON's core businesses reflect this: the transformation of yesterday's power lines into tomorrow's smart energy networks and the increasing demand for innovative customer solutions.
 Value-enhancing procurement of goods and services is an important requirement for the success of E.ON's business.
 In all E.ON's procurement processes, E.ON requires human rights to be respected and environmental standards to be maintained throughout the entire supply chain.
 To this end, E.ON has various policies and management processes in place.

 E.ON has a commitment to act ethically and responsibly in all its business relationships and has zero tolerance of slavery and human trafficking in any part of its business or supply chain.
 E.ON supports and is committed to upholding the UN Guiding Principles on Business and Human Rights and the core labour standards set out by the International Labour Organisation.
-E.ON has a wide range of internal policies, standards and processes in place groupwide to assist in tackling slavery and human trafficking, including:
+E.ON has a wide range of internal policies, standards, and processes in place groupwide to assist in tackling slavery and human trafficking, including:

-E.ON Supplier Code of Conduct, with standards regarding human rights, working conditions, environmental protection and ethical business practices that E.ON requires its suppliers to meet;
+E.ON Supplier Code of Conduct, with standards regarding human rights, working conditions, environmental protection, and ethical business practices that E.ON requires its suppliers to meet;

 General Purchasing Conditions for suppliers to require compliance with the E.ON Supplier Code of Conduct;